Frequently Asked Questions

 I don’t receive Financial Aid, or I have a balance after Financial Aid received.
 What payment options are available?

 The E-Payment Plan was developed to help students and families meet financial obligations while attending the University at Albany.
 Cost of the plan is $45 per semester.
 The E-Payment Plan is not a loan program but a way to minimize debt by extending the payment period.
+Fall installments are due on 8/15, 9/15, 10/15 and 11/15.
 Spring installments are due 1/15, 2/15, 3/15, and 4/15.
-Missed installments are due on enrollment, and the last day to enroll in the plan for Spring is March 15, 2014.
+Missed installments are due on enrollment.
+The last day to enroll in the plan for Fall is October 15th and the last day to enroll on the Spring plan is March 15th.
 Visit www.albany.edu/studentaccounts/payment_plan.php for more information.

 Direct Parent PLUS Loans (For Dependent students only.
 Requires the filing of a FAFSA):